 Keeping an eye on your young ones remotely can be a great way to get some peace of mind without having to hang over them at all hours - at a time when you're likely to already be more than a little tired.
 Old-school baby monitors have been getting some serious upgrades over time.

-There is a huge amount of choice when it comes to baby monitors and while choice is great, sometimes it can be a little overwhelming - especially when you have a baby to worry about too.
+In fact, there's a huge amount of choice when it comes to baby monitors, and while choice is great, sometimes it can be a little overwhelming - especially when you have a baby to worry about too.

 We've tested a number of baby monitors in our time and while we don't do full reviews on them, we do have a good idea as to which ones we would recommend for audio and video quality based on our experience.
 Here are the top baby monitors to consider.